-Lamport notes that there are devices for reaching a form of approximate weak consensus, which work when $|G| \leq 3m$ .
-Running these for an infinite time produces exact consensus (at the limit) [9].
-In such infinite behaviors, if any correct node observes disagreement or faulty behavior, it has plenty of time to notify the others before they choose a value.
-Thus, strengthening the choice condition, to prohibit such infinite solutions, is necessary to obtain the lower bound.
+Lamport notes that there are devices for reaching a form of approximate weak consensus which work when $|G| \leq 3f$.
+Running these for an infinite time produces exact consensus (at the limit) [L].
+In such infinite behaviors any correct node observing disagreement or faulty behavior has plenty of time to notify the others before they choose a value.
+Thus, strengthening the choice condition by prohibiting such infinite solutions is necessary to obtain the lower bound.

-We must also bound communication delays away from zero, or a similar type of infinite behavior is possible.
-In fact, if we assume there is no lower bound on transmission delay, and that devices can control the delay and have synchronized clocks, we have found an algorithm for reaching weak consensus.
-This algorithm requires at most two broadcasts per node, all with non-zero transmission delay, and works with any number of faults.
-Again, this is because any correct node which observes disagreement or faulty behavior has plenty of time to notify the others before they choose a value.
-In more realistic models it is impossible to reach weak consensus in inadequate graphs.
-To show this, the minimal semantics introduced in the previous sections must be extended to exclude these infinitary solutions.
+If the communication delays are not bounded away from zero, a similar type of infinite behavior is possible.
+In fact, if there is no lower bound on transmission delay, and if devices can control the delay and have synchronized clocks, then we can construct an algorithm for reaching weak consensus.
+This algorithm requires at most two broadcasts per node, each having non-zero transmission delay, and works with any number of faults.
+Again, this is because any correct node which observes disagreement or faulty behavior has plenty of time to notify the others before they choose a value.4 In more realistic models it is impossible to reach weak consensus in inadequate graphs.
+To show this, the minimal semantics introduced in the previous sections must be extended to exclude infinitary solutions.
 We do this as follows.
 Previously, behaviors of nodes and edges were elements of some arbitrary set.
-Henceforth, we consider them to be mappings from $[0, \infty)$ , (our definition of time), to arbitrary state sets.
-Thus, if E is a behavior of node u, then u is in state E(t) at time t.
+Henceforth, we consider them to be mappings from $[0,\infty)$ (our definition of time), to arbitrary state sets.
+Thus, if E_u is a behavior of node u, then u is in state $E_u(t)$ at time t.